 To get this look, check out our texture packages we’ve created to get started:

-This should give you a great launching point for your next t-shirt design!
+This should give you a great launching point for making custom vintage t-shirts!
 Have additional questions?
 Get in touch

 with one of our t-shirt experts, and we’ll be sure to guide you towards getting the perfectly vintage, faded custom t-shirts you’re looking for.